Rent Payment Mortgage Affordability Calculator

-Use the FREEandCLEAR Rent Payment Mortgage Affordability Calculator to determine what size mortgage you could afford if your monthly rent payment was your mortgage payment.
-Please note that multiple factors such as your monthly income, debt and credit score will determine your ability to qualify for a mortgage.
+Have you ever wondered what size mortgage you can afford based on your monthly rent payment?
+Our Rent Payment Mortgage Affordability Calculator enables you to determine the home loan you could afford if your monthly rent payment was your mortgage payment.
+The calculator takes into account your monthly debt payments such as for credit card, car and student loans, as well as current mortgage rates, to show you the 30 year fixed rate and 15 year fixed rate mortgage you could afford based on your current rent expense.
+Our Rent Payment Mortgage Affordability Calculator also determines the monthly gross income required to qualify for these mortgages which you can compare to your current income.
+Please note that multiple factors such as your down payment, credit score and debt-to-income ratio determine your ability to qualify for a mortgage.
 When you submit your information we connect you with up to four leading lenders so that you can confirm your mortgage terms and find the mortgage that is right for you.
 We also offer a version of this calculator that does not require personal information

 Monthly Housing Payments

 Key Buy Versus Rent Considerations

 Total Monthly Housing Expense When You Own a Home

 In addition to making a monthly mortgage payment homeowners are responsible for paying property taxes, homeowners insurance and other potentially applicable housing-related expenses such as mortgage insurance and homeowners association (HOA) dues.
 Additionally, homeowners are also responsible for ongoing property upkeep, maintenance and repairs.
 You should consider all the costs that go into total monthly housing expense, and not just compare a mortgage payment to your rent payment, when evaluating if you should rent or buy a home.